uhasker/getting-things-done-in-next-js/src/chapter2/01-why-typescript.md

 Consider the following scenario.
 You have a JavaScript function `showTask(task)` which takes a `task` object and displays the task in a UI (or in the console).

-Let's say you have the following task object:
+Let's say your `task` object looks like this:

 ```js
 const task = {